esl/MongooseIM/doc/Advanced-configuration.md

     * **ldap_dn_filter:**
         * **Description:**  This filter is applied on the results returned by the main filter.
         This filter performs additional LDAP lookup to make the complete result.
 This is useful when you are unable to define all filter rules in ldap_filter.
-        You can define `%u`, `%d`, `%s` and `%D` pattern variables in Filter: `%u` is replaced by a user’s part of a JID, `%d` is replaced by the corresponding domain (virtual host), all `%s` variables are consecutively replaced by values of FilterAttrs attributes and `%D` is replaced by Distinguished Name.
+        You can define `%u`, `%d`, `%s` and `%D` pattern variables in the filter: `%u` is replaced by a user’s part of a JID, `%d` is replaced by the corresponding domain (virtual host), all `%s` variables are consecutively replaced by values of FilterAttrs attributes and `%D` is replaced by Distinguished Name.
-        Since this filter makes additional LDAP lookups, use it only in the last resort: try to define all filter rules in ldap_filter if possible.
+        Since this filter makes additional LDAP lookups, use it only as the last resort: try to define all filter rules in ldap_filter if possible.
         * **Values:** `{Filter, [FilterAttributes]}`.
 For example:

                                   (&(name=%s)(owner=%D)(user=%u@%d))": ["sn"]